 For 20 years, he served in the Providence Police Department, where he received numerous awards and co-founded the Rhode Island Minority Police Association.
 He was a hostage negotiator and the first black member of Providence’s SWAT team.
-He retired from the police department and the bar he owned for more than 20 years, and is now self-employed as a financial strategist and is the owner of Essence Construction.
+He retired from the police department and the bar he owned for more than 20 years, and is now the owner of Essence Construction.

 The father of five adult children, he resides in Washington Park with his wife, Zoraida.